bimaakbar-dev/c0desk1/src/content/docs/components/accordion.md

 ```

 ::::card[Preview]
-:::accordion[Title]
+:::accordion[This is title]
 Content goes here.

 Can include paragraphs, lists, code blocks, and other components.
 :::
 ::::

-## Notes
+> [!NOTE]

-- Accordion is open by default
+> - Accordion is open by default
-- The title renders as the `<summary>` element
+> - The title renders as the `<summary>` element
-- Content can be anything — paragraphs, lists, code blocks, images, or other components
+> - Content can be anything — paragraphs, lists, code blocks, images, or other components
-- Must be written as a block-level element, not inline
+> - Must be written as a block-level element, not inline